gvwilson/thirdbit/src/fiction/iffy/index.md

 "Paolo Vassilenko," the Marine said.
 "I was imprinted three months ago.
-It took well—I can access most of my host's original memories when I need to, and there haven't been any stutters or seizures to speak of."
+It took well—I can access most of my host's original memories when I need to, and there haven't been any stutters or seizures since the first couple of days."

 Sandrine nodded.
 "How long do they think you'll last?"

 The Marine shrugged.
-"Call-up is supposed to be a year, but some of the others have been re-imprinted a couple of times.
+"Call-up is supposed to be six months, but some of the others have been re-imprinted a couple of times.
 They check us pretty carefully before doing it," he added.